MetaMask/metamask-docs/wallet/how-to/use-sdk/index.md

 When a user accesses your mobile dapp, or web dapp on a mobile browser, the SDK automatically deeplinks to MetaMask Mobile (or if the user doesn't already have it, prompts them to install it).
-Once the user accepts the connection, they're automatically redirected back to your dapp.
+After the user accepts the connection, they're automatically redirected back to your dapp.
 This happens for all actions that need user approval.

 <p align="center">